 1. Fill out a Wellness Referral Form

-This can be filled out by you or your supervisor or HR SBA.
+This can be filled out by you, your supervisor or HR SBA.

 2. Confirm you are eligible for Disability Benefits

 Disability benefits includes a continuance of salary benefit.
 Eligibility will depend on your employee group and or length of appointment.